 - Brexit under Boris will most likely be ‘disastrous’

 ‘On Brexit, Boris Johnson will continue to face the same problem that Theresa May has.
 The promises made by Leave campaigners, like Boris, are impossible to keep.
 So whatever he does will make somebody very unhappy.
-Most likely it will be a disastrous No Deal Brexit.
+It could be a disastrous No Deal Brexit.
 But if we get lucky he’ll just accept that Britain stays in the EU simply because it’s too difficult to agree any alternative.
 Not entirely different from Theresa May.’